Skip to main content

 Diagnosing a UTI

 Your GP will ask you about your symptoms.
-You may need to give a urine sample to confirm you have a UTI.

-A urine test helps to rule out other conditions that might be causing your symptoms.
+You may need to give a sample of your pee to test.
+The test helps to rule out other conditions that might cause your symptoms.

 Treating UTIs